dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 - Unmanaged devices

 If users install the Managed Browser from the app store and Intune does not manage it, it can be used as a basic web browser, with support for Single Sign-On through the Microsoft MyApps site.
 Users are taken directly to the MyApps site, where they can see all of their provisioned SaaS applications.
-While the Managed Browser is not managed by Intune, it cannot access data from other Intune-managed applications.
+While Managed Browser or Edge are not managed by Intune, they cannot access data from other Intune-managed applications.

 The Managed Browser does not support the Secure Sockets Layer version 3 (SSLv3) cryptographic protocol.

-You can create Managed Browser policies for the following device types:
+You can create protected browser policies for the following device types:

 -   Devices that run Android 4 and later